PokemonHacker1337/HackedFlashGames/README.md

 Q: Why would you make a hack for this game?
 X already made a better one.

 A: Probably.
 I'm just doing this for fun, not to be professional or anything.

+Q: I tried hacking a game, and it froze/did something it shouldn't do, which didn't happen before I hacked it.
+What gives?

+A: FFdec (I haven't tried others) is entirely experimental with the ActionScript editing function.
+I recommend editing by P-Code (the input box on the right side) instead.
+It is in a different form, but if you can understand the concepts of AS, you shouldn't have a hard time figuring out how P-Code editing works.
+Since AS editing is experimental, it commonly causes unexpected issues with recompiling.

+Q: With FFdec, how do I run games that require extra files (Example: Commando Assault) properly?

+A: (Only known fix works in Windows) Place the required files/folders in the folder %temp% (By default, it's at C:\Users\%username%\AppData\Local\Temp), and that's it.

 To be continued, probably.